digitalinteraction/deconf/experiments/oci-registry/README.md

   for easy inspection and debugging.
 - `bundle.mjs` — A script that takes a version argument (`$1`) and creates an oci image-spec container in the `images/` folder.
 - `upload.mjs` — A script that takes a version argument (`$1`) and uploads an `images/` version to the registry.
+- `serve.mjs` — A server that pulls static images from the registry and servers them over http.
 - `docker-compose.yml` — A docker-compose stack that deploys a registry for experimentation.

 ## notes